Search icon

 null | Image: self

-Householder, of Glenford, was one of five defendants identified in a July 21 federal affidavit as allegedly taking part in a pay-to-play scheme involving corporate money secretly funneled to m for personal and political use in exchange for helping to pass House Bill 6 to financially bail out two FirstEnergy nuclear plants.
+Householder, of Glenford, was one of five defendants identified in a July 21 federal affidavit as allegedly taking part in a pay-to-play scheme involving corporate money secretly funneled to them for personal and political use in exchange for helping to pass House Bill 6 to financially bail out two FirstEnergy nuclear plants.

-13:43 IST, July 30th 2020
+Updated 13:43 IST, July 30th 2020